tedim52/DiscJockey/README.md

-#How to make a personal DJ in 5 simple steps
+# How to make a personal DJ in 5 simple steps

-#Hack The Northeast hackathon
+## Hack The Northeast hackathon submission.

-Created by @tedimitiku and @vaughncampos
+### Created by @tedimitiku and @vaughncampos

 We setout to build a content based recommender system that could act as your own personal DJ.